 I am currently a Visiting Lecturer in Theatre at College of the Holy Cross in Worcester, MA, teaching Stage Combat.
-I also choreographed fights for their production of Hamlet, directed by Edward Isser, and The Royal Family, directed by Steve Vineberg.
+I choreographed fights for their production of Hamlet, directed by Edward Isser, and The Royal Family, directed by Steve Vineberg.

 I choreographed fights for the New England College/Open Door Theatre production of Hamlet, directed by Glenn Stuart, in July 2016.

-In 2015 I taught stage combat for the Performing Arts and Media department of Worcester State University, also doing fight choreography for their production of Good Night, Desdemona (Good Morning, Juliet).
-I also co-taught Shakespeare and Stage Combat for the summer session at Wheelock Family Theatre in Boston.
+I am an Adjunct Faculty member for the Performing Arts and Media department of Worcester State University, also choreographing fights for their production of Good Night, Desdemona (Good Morning, Juliet).

 I continue to work as a Guest Artist for the Harvard Office of the Arts, teaching classes in unarmed stage combat and basic rapier combat.
 I have also choreographed fights for Harvard student productions of Little Women, The Pirates of Penzance, Lord of the Flies, and Acis and Galatea.

 I also choreographed a fight for the Vine book trailers for The Rebel Pirate, the next book in Donna Thorland’s “Renegades of the Revolution” series.
 (See the trailer for the first book The Turncoat).